pouyapanahandeh/fileHandling/README.md

-# fileHandling
+# file Handling
-Simple C File Handling include signal pipe.
+Simple C File Handling.
+> This is a project to make base for Kentoc.